saisahil2015/Gopher-Bin/README.md

 The code has been developed using Python, Tensorflow, and Tesnforflow Lite, along with the Raspberry Pi and has a custom-trained CNN(Convulational Neural Network) model by us.

+The project was built from November 2021 - April 2022.

+A presentation related to my team, the Vision team, and the other teams that I lead has been added to the repository.